e-puck2/e-puck2_pi_blob-tracking/README.md

 # e-puck2_pi_blob-tracking
 Simple blob tracking example based on OpenCV 3.
+It is developed to run with the omnivision extension.

 ## How to build
 g++ $(pkg-config --libs --cflags opencv) -ljpeg -o omni_detect_blob omni_detect_blob.cpp